Kalecia24824/CollegeWork/Florida-State-University/README.md

 # Welcome to the Florida State University folder
 <em>By Kalecia McNeal</em>

 Here you can find all of my projects I have completed so far in college at Florida State University.
 Each folder will consist of a language I learned with the class associated as the sub-folders.
-(Current as of September 2024!)

 ## List of Folders by Language: